Families of the Idaho students Bryan Kohberger stabbed to death are set to see him sentenced

 BOISE, Idaho — (AP) — A judge is expected to order Bryan Kohberger to serve four life sentences without parole this week for the brutal stabbing deaths of four University of Idaho students nearly three years ago.

-Wednesday's sentencing hearing will give the families of Xana Kernodle, Madison Mogen, Ethan Chapin and Kaylee Goncalves the opportunity to describe the anguish they've felt since their loved ones were killed in the early morning hours of Nov.
+Wednesday's sentencing hearing gives the families of Xana Kernodle, Madison Mogen, Ethan Chapin and Kaylee Goncalves the opportunity to describe the anguish they've felt since their loved ones were killed in the early morning hours of Nov.
 13, 2022.

+A roommate who survived the attack, Bethany Funke, provided a statement that a friend read on her behalf in the court room.

+She described the day her four friends died as “the worst day of my life, and I know it always will be.”

 Kohberger was a graduate student at Washington State University when he broke into a nearby rental home through a kitchen sliding door and killed the four friends who appeared to have no connection with him.